potassco/clorm/README.rst

              Item item3 at time 3
     Driver michael is not working today

-The above example shows some of the main features of CLORM and how to match the Python data model to the defined ASP predicates.
-For more details about how to use CLORM see the `documentation
+The above example shows some of the main features of ClORM and how to match the Python data model to the defined ASP predicates.
+For more details about how to use ClORM see the `documentation
 <https://clorm.readthedocs.io/en/latest/>`_ (**work in progress**).

 Development
 -----------
-* Python version: CLORM was developed using Python 3.7 and has been tested with Python 3.6.
+* Python version: ClORM was developed using Python 3.7 and has been tested with Python 3.6.
-* Clingo version: CLORM has been tested with Clingo version 5.3.0 and 5.3.1
+* Clingo version: ClORM has been tested with Clingo version 5.3.0 and 5.3.1

 TODO
 ----